-AGI Cymru is a national sub-group of the Association for Geographic Information (AGI).
-Representing a wide diversity of interest and experience.
-We aim to promote the development of the use of Geographic Information in Wales by encouraging improvements in standards and providing training and networking opportunities through events, seminars and conferences.
+The AGI Cymru national group aims to promote the development and use of geographic information in Wales by encouraging improvements in standards and providing training and networking opportunities through events, seminars and conferences.

-Our strength is bringing together a diversity of interest and experience for the benefit of GI in Wales.
-We act as a focus for the GI Community in Wales and as a resource upon which the GI community can call.
+Our strength is bringing together a diversity of interests and experiences for the benefit of GI in Wales.
+We act as a focus for the Welsh GI community and as a resource upon which you can call.

 You can also keep up to date with AGI Cymru via: